-Under certain conditions, injured employees have the right to sue their employer for negligence through what is known as a workers compensation common law claim.
-If you need assistance we have experts ready to help in New South Wales, Victoria, Queensland, Western Australia, South Australia and the Northern Territory.
+Under certain conditions in Perth and WA, injured employees have the right to sue their employer for negligence through what is known as a workers compensation common law claim.

 Please note: This page contains general information only.